 To build the most cost-effective community solution for our customers, we have three engineering teams.
-The Wireless Engineering Team is focused on technology architecture, implementation and operation.
-The Telecom Engineering Team is focused on all aspects of pole attachments, right-of-way, permitting and fee structures.
+Our Wireless Engineering Team is focused on technology architecture, implementation and operation.
+The Telecom Engineering Team is focused on all aspects of fiber access, pole attachments, right-of-way, permitting and fee structures.
 The Socio-Economic Engineering Team is focused on community architecture, economic development, entrepreneurial ecosystems and measurement.

 Our Wireless Engineering Team